 Research and the State

-In this annual forum, K-State graduate students present posters of their research or scholarly work to the campus community.
+In this annual forum, graduate students present posters of their research or scholarly work to the K-State community.
 Ten presenters are selected to represent K-State at the annual Capitol Graduate Research Summit (CGRS) held in the spring at the State Capitol Building, where graduate students present their posters to state legislators and the public.

 2023 event details